Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Illinois Stats and Trends

-- Illinois has three wins against the spread in seven games this season.
+- Illinois has played seven games, with three wins against the spread.

-- Illinois' games this year have hit the over two times in seven opportunities (28.6%).
+- Illinois' games this year have gone over the total in two out of seven opportunities (28.6%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.